Blog

 Weight and dimensions recorded for postage.

-Recommendations for images and videos
+Recommendations for Images and Videos

-Show wrapping, insertion into candle boxes in USA, and final boxed product.
+Include step-by-step photos — Show wrapping, insertion into candle boxes in USA, and final boxed product.

-Show each stage in 60 to 90 seconds.
+Create a short packing video — Show each stage in 60 to 90 seconds.

-Describe images with phrases such as “bubble-wrapped candle in Muse Custom Boxes packaging” for SEO.
+Use alt tags — Describe images with phrases such as “bubble-wrapped candle in Muse Custom Boxes packaging” for SEO.

 Related posts